 1) Create A Meeting Agenda

 Making sure that everything that you want to address is written out and planned through well before the meeting even begins is a crucial aspect of running an effective meeting.
-The last thing you’re going to want is to look unprepared at your own meeting, and creating an agenda to follow will guarantee that you’re not left looking caught-off-guard.
+The last thing you’re going to want is to look unprepared at your own meeting, and creating an agenda with a meeting checklist to follow will guarantee that you’re not left looking caught-off-guard.